MaximilianKr/llm-internship/DeepLearning.AI Notebooks/README.md

 ## Usage

-- after setting up LocalAI and environment run in your CLI:
+- after setting up LocalAI and environment, make sure your LocalAI docker container is running with a model or use your OpenAI API key and call in your CLI:
 ```
 jupyter notebook
 ```